jsgosnell/CUNY-BioStats/2022_fall_2100_quizzes_and_exams_answers/2022_Fall_midterm_2100_answers.md

 * null hypothesis (1 pt)
   * *H~0~: the proportion of people transforming is the same with and without the drug*
 * alternative hypothesis (1 pt)
-  * *H~A~: the proportion of people transforming is the same with and without the drug*
+  * *H~A~: the proportion of people transforming is not the same with and without the drug*
 * explanation for test you will use (1 pt)
   * I will use a goodness of fit test/contingency analysis.
 Data are count-based.
   I will check assumptions once model is created.